Publications

 United States Society on Dams (USSD)

-Proceedings of the USSD 2024 Annual Conference
+Proceedings of the USSD 2024 Annual Conference, Seattle, USA

 Use of NASA CERES Satellite Data to Calculate the Net Heat Flux of the Dauphin River During Supercooling